markusweldon/markusweldon/readme.md

 🌐 About Me:

-With over 15 years of industry experience, I’ve honed my skills in pre-sales solution engineering and implementing software solutions to address intricate business challenges.
-My passion lies in orchestrating architectures that not only solve immediate problems but also scale efficiently and economically with future demands.
+With over 15 years of industry experience, I’ve honed my skills in B2B pre-sales solution engineering and implementing software solutions to address intricate business challenges.
+My passion lies in orchestrating solution architectures that not only solve immediate business problems but also scale economically efficiently with future demands to provide lasting return on investment.

 <img src="images/synthwave-divider-optimized.gif" height="2" width="100%">